Merit Scholarships and Admissions Grants

 The final awarding of all scholarships or grants to eligible applicants is ultimately at the admission committee's discretion.

-2015-2016 Merit Scholarships and Admissions Grants for Returning Students
+Maintaining Merit Scholarships and Admissions Grants for Returning Students (2017-2018)

-Students who enrolled full-time at Marlboro College and were awarded a merit scholarship or admissions grant and, who qualify to return to the college full-time in the next consecutive academic year are eligible for their scholarship or grant to be renewed if the student is maintaining Satisfactory Academic Progress (approved leave of absences and absentia will be considered for consecutive semesters).
-Other information that may apply for returning students includes:
+Students who enrolled full-time at Marlboro College and were awarded a merit scholarship or admissions grant and, who qualify to return to the college full-time in the next consecutive academic year are eligible for their scholarship or grant to be renewed on an annual basis under the following criteria:

-- Scholarship or grant types for returning students may include, but are limited to: Trustee’s Merit Scholarship, Presidential Merit Scholarship, Dean’s Merit Scholarship, Transfer Scholarships, 60th Anniversary Grant, Transfer Grant, Potashi Hill Award, Governor’s Institute Grant Grant, Phi Theta Kappa Grant, Community College Grant, Beautiful Minds Grant, Founders Grants, Leadership Grants.
+- Scholarship or grant types for returning students may include, but are not limited to: Trustee’s Merit Scholarship, Presidential Merit Scholarship, Dean’s Merit Scholarship, Transfer Scholarships, 60th Anniversary Grant, Transfer Grant, Potash Hill Award, Governor’s Institute Grant Grant, Phi Theta Kappa Grant, Community College Grant, Beautiful Minds Grant, Renaissance Scholarship, Founders Grants, Leadership Grants.

 Maintaining Your Renaissance Scholarship (2017-2018)